Get insider access

 8.1 Sports/Fitness

 The Anker Soundcore P40i are great for sports and fitness, provided they fit you.
 Their IPX5 rating means they can handle water splashes if you take them for a run in the rain.
-They feel comfortable, although they lack wings or stabilizers, so their fit is looser, but they're stable (for most people) even if they require readjustments.
+They feel comfortable, although they lack wings or stabilizers, so their fit is looser, but these headphones are stable (for most people) even if they require readjustments.
 Onboard controls are intuitive and comprehensive, and you can use both 'Ambient' mode and the wind reduction control for awareness during outdoor exercises.
-However, their noise cancelling isn't a highlight, so if you prefer to focus in silence at the gym, these don't filter the environment so effectively.

 Pros